ENERZAi/OptimaV2-Docs/docs/guide/install.md

         - GCC 8 or above (minimum version to compile, 9 or above recommended)
     - cURL (required for install scripts)
     - Git
     !!! note
         Due to `protoc` and `cmake` supports only AMD64(x86_64, x64) and ARM64(aarch64) systems, only AMD64 and ARM64 systems can build OptimaV2 Runtime.
+    !!! note
+        You can use Docker image that requirements are preinstalled.
+After __Step 1__, start container with volume mount (`docker run --rm -it -v /path/to/repo:/workspace/app ezcr.enerzai.com/optima-v2-runtime:0.1.3`) and type `cd /workspace/app` inside Docker container.
+Then jump to __Step 5.__
+        Docker image supports AMD64 and ARM64 platforms and cross build supports only on AMD64 platform.
+    !!! note
+        If you want to cross compile OptimaV2 Runtime for other devices(Raspberry Pi, QRB, etc.), please refer [here](../runtime/cross_build.md)
     __Step 1.__ Clone a repository
     !!! note
         This requires permissions to access OptimaV2-Runtime repository.
 Please contact OptimaV2 team.
 The team will grant you permissions for access the repository.
     ```bash
     git clone git@github.com:ENERZAi/OptimaV2-Runtime
     cd OptimaV2-Runtime
     ```
     __Step 2.__ Create new virtual environment
     ```bash
     # use conda
     conda create -n OptimaV2-Runtime
     # you can also use virtualenv
     python3 -m venv .venv
     source .venv/bin/activate
     ```
     __Step 3.__ Install python requirements
     ```bash
     pip install -r requirements.txt
     ```
     __Step 4.__ Install runtime requirements
     ```bash
     # Install cmake
     # This script auto-detect architecture of host system.
 You can change this with "--arch" flag.
 Support architectures: amd64, arm64
     # Default install path is "/usr/local".
 So `sudo` is required.
 You can change this path with "--install" flag.
     sudo Scripts/download-cmake.sh
     # Install protoc
     # This script auto-detect architecture of host system.
 You can change this with "--arch" flag.
 Support architectures: amd64, arm64
     # Default install path is "/usr/local".
 So `sudo` is required.
 You can change this path with "--install" flag.
     sudo Scripts/download-protoc.sh
     # Install SNPE
     # This is a mandatory if you intend to enable SNPE backend.
     # Also, AMD64 systems are only supported system.
     Scripts/download-snpe.sh
     export SNPE_ROOT=$(pwd)/snpe-1.68.0.3932
     ```
     OptimaV2 Runtime uses its own dependency management script called `install` and requirements may differ depends on what features you enabled.
     To install requirements properly, please refer table below.
     | feature          | `install` packages     | `cmake` argument      | note                                                          |
     |------------------|------------------------|-----------------------|---------------------------------------------------------------|
     | Base requirement | `protobuf fmt`         | -                     |                                                               |